-A host of problems comes when you fail to meet deadlines – client loss, time wasted, and loss of wages.
+A host of problems arise when you fail to meet deadlines – client loss, time wasted, and loss of wages.

-Often, it is easy for managers to blame project delays and the problems that come with it on their team but this is usually not the best way to handle the situation.
+Often, it’s easy for managers to blame project delays and the problems that come with it on their team but this is usually not the best way to handle the situation.

 If your employees constantly fail to meet deadlines, it is good to look at how their tasks are being structured, how much support is being offered to them, and how organized their working environment is.

 There are many reasons why employees turn in late work and incomplete assignments.
 Your job as a project manager is to figure out why and how you can help your team overcome them.

 You're probably wondering who we are.
 Tallyfy is a product that simplifies and automates your business processes.
 It's the secret to running smooth operations.
 Instead of creating process diagrams (which nobody looks at), documentation (which you can only read and never action), emails, chats and chaos - you can create and run any process in your company within seconds.

 Settling for basic and cheap project or task management tools is the biggest mistake you can ever make.
 You get what you pay for.
 If you try to save a cent - you will lose a dollar.
 Wasted time (at $40/hour) is far more expensive than the cost of software.
 There's a huge difference between process management and project or task management.
 Processes relieve stress, make things predictable - and help you grow and become efficient.
 Projects and tasks are just ad-hoc, unpredictable chaos.

 It's important to understand that context before you carry on reading.
 Successful people are smart enough to fundamentally change the way they work "right now" and amaze themselves and everyone else with new ideas.
 You can stop fighting uphill battles every day immediately - and drive more personal success in your career by introducing the modern way of creating, tracking and even enjoying tasks with your coworkers.